 - Get enough rest at night, and take naps if needed.

 - Avoid alcohol.
 You may not be able to drink alcohol with some of the medications you are taking.
 Be sure to ask your health care provider.

 Regular pelvic exams and Pap smears are important for every woman.
 These tests are no less important for a woman who has been treated for precancerous changes or for cancer of the cervix.

 Follow-up care should include a full pelvic exam, Pap smear, and other tests as indicated on a regular schedule recommended by your gynecologist.
 These precautions are necessary to allow early detection should the cancer return.

 Cervical cancer treatment may cause side effects many years later.
 For this reason, you should continue to have regular checkups and should report any health problems that appear.

 Cervical Cancer Prevention

 The key to preventing invasive cervical cancer is to detect any cell changes early, before they become cancerous.
 Regular pelvic exams and Pap tests are the best way to do this.
 How often you should have a pelvic exam and Pap test depends on your individual situation, but here are guidelines:

-test with a human papillomavirus (
+test and human papillomavirus (

-with removal of the cervix and no history of cervical cancer or precancers do not need to be screened, according to the guidelines.
+- Women of any age who’ve had a hysterectomy with removal of the cervix and no history of cervical cancer or precancers do not need to be screened, according to the guidelines.